bpython/bpython/README.rst

 **Caveats:** As ``bpython`` makes use of the ncurses library of \*nix-family operating systems, bpython on Windows is not officially supported and tested.

-However, you can still use bpython on Windows using a somewhat work around.
-Briefly, you should install these two packages using pip:
+However, you may still use bpython on Windows using a workaround.
+In brief, you should install these two packages using ``pip``:

 .. code-block:: bash